pillar-markup/pillar/src/Pillar-Tests-Integration.package/PRParameterizableTestCase.class/README.md

  - an array with a permutation of selctors corresponding each to each argument name

 My #performTest method is defined  to obtain all test arguments using the argument selectors and then perform the test selector providing those arguments.

+I am not used so far because I don't work in SmalltalkCI